RedisAI/vecsim-demo/README.md

 # Visual and Semantic Similarity with Redis

-This demo goes along with the [Annoucement of a New Redis Vector Similarity Search](https://redis.com/blog/build-intelligent-apps-redis-vector-similarity-search/)
+This demo goes along with the [Announcement of a New Redis Vector Similarity Search](https://redis.com/blog/build-intelligent-apps-redis-vector-similarity-search/)

 You will experiment with two key applications of Vector Similarity Search application using a realistic dataset: